itarato/roughql/README.md

 # RoughQL

-A Rust procedural macro enhanced absolute minimal GraphQL definition framework.
+A Rust procedural macro enhanced absolute minimal GraphQL definition framework with types and references.
 It provides annotations that expands to full fledged operation ready GraphQL schema.

 Example: